 Croom Concrete’s strong and durable precast concrete headwalls are the ideal outfall connections into open water areas such as collection ponds, swales and rivers.
 They minimise erosion at the outfall connection points, thus preserving the surrounding environment, and, with no on-site shuttering or formwork required, installation is quick and comparatively simple.
-This is a distinct advantages where drainage is being installed in difficult to reach areas, or where the impact on the environment is a crucial factor.
+This is a distinct advantage where drainage is being installed in difficult to reach areas, or where the impact on the environment is a crucial factor.

 Any drainage system requiring a clean and durable outfall, particularly where on-site manufacture would be difficult.